zayuim/ccna-class-notes/README.md

 config > interface g0/0 or fe0/0 or vlan1 > ip address ... ... > no shut > exit  -  config IP to interface

-config > banner motd  -  setup message of the day

 service password-encryption